The Most Dangerous Kind of Narcissist: Malignant Narcissist

 To live with the malignant narcissist is to live in a place more dangerous than hell.

 “The humiliation is extreme.
-They want to ruin you and all too often they succeed.”
+They want to ruin you, and all too often they succeed.”

-Signs of A Malignant Narcissist
+5 Ominous Signs of A Cruel Malignant Narcissist

-1. Extreme Self-Entitlement
+1. Extreme Entitlement

-They are quick to anger whenever they feel they have been belittled, insulted, or criticized.
+• Their sense of entitlement makes them highly arrogant and full of hubris.
+They are quick to get angry when they feel like they have been treated poorly, insulted, or criticized.

 2. Severe Lack of Empathy